 Basic Crochet Stitches for Beginners - Conclusion

-Once you have mastered these seven easy crochet stitches for beginners, you will be able to crochet almost anything!
+Once you have mastered these eight easy crochet stitches for beginners, you will be able to crochet almost anything!
 A lot of really fancy decorative crochet stitch patterns are just combinations of the different types of crochet stitches described above.

 Things which sound advanced and intimidating are actually pretty simple once you have mastered these basics.
 For example, puff stitch is formed in much the same way as a half double crochet, just with a few extra YO’s and pull-throughs!